Kandice Pelletier: Vanity Fair

 Pelletier appeared alongside James Gandolfini on the April 2007 cover of Vanity Fair shot by Annie Leibovitz.

 Swimwear

-In 2011, she started a swimwear line, Kandice Pelletier Swimwear, focused on providing swimsuits to pageant contestants.
-The company sponsors over 50 state pageants each year in the Miss America and Miss USA systems.
+In 2011, Pelletier started a swimwear line, Kandice Pelletier Swimwear, focused on providing swimsuits to pageant contestants.
+The company previously sponsored over 50 state pageants each year in the Miss America and Miss USA systems.
 The company also served as the official swimwear of the Miss USA 2014 competition, the Miss Teen USA 2014 competition, and the Miss Teen USA 2013 competition.

-In addition to Miss USA 2014, Miss Teen USA 2014, and Miss Teen USA 2013, Pelletier's clients include the last three winners of the Miss America competition, who each won their state titles wearing Pelletier's swimsuits earning Pelletier the nickname "America’s pageant swimwear expert".
+On June 5, 2018, the Miss America competition announced that they would no longer hold a swimsuit competition.
+Sometime between June 13, 2018 and August 24, 2018, the Kandice Pelletier Swimwear website went offline, and as of 2023, the brand remains inactive.

 Personal life

-She married Jim Halpin, Jr. in 2018 and changed her surname to Halpin.
+Pelletier married Jim Halpin, Jr. in 2018 and changed her surname to Halpin.
 She currently lives in New York City with her husband and two adopted children.
-She gave birth to a daughter named Collete Elizabeth Halpin on November 5th, 2022.
+She gave birth to a daughter named Collette Elizabeth Halpin on November 5, 2022.